Week 1 - Python Foundations

 Reference solutions (peek only after attempting)

-On w1-solutions, each starter file (exercise.py, exercise_2.py, exercise_6.py, assignment_6.py) has been filled in with the answer in-place.
-The original # TODO and # FIXME comments are still there, with the solution code and a # WHY ...: note sitting directly under each one.
-So the file you read is the question and the answer side-by-side: TODO above, code + commentary below.
+Each exercise_N/solutions/ folder holds the answer in-place.
+The same filename as the starter (exercise.py, exercise_2.py, exercise_6.py, assignment_6.py) carries the answer code with the original # TODO and # FIXME comments preserved, plus a # WHY ...: note under each non-obvious choice.
+The file you read is the question and the answer side-by-side.
 Read the WHY comments, do not copy the code verbatim.
 The point of the reference solution is the commentary, not the answer.

 Spoiler discipline